-Welcome to the school of the 21th century Metal Music, you are required to turn the volume to maximum, pay attention and follow every note !!
+Welcome to the Metal Music school of the 21st century, you are required to turn the volume to maximum, pay attention and follow every note !!

-Everybody in the metal music is saying that Gojira is one of the significant metal bands that the world needs to pay attention to, after you click play on the link at the bottom you will understand why!!
+Everybody in metal music is saying that "Gojira" is one of the significant metal bands that the world needs to pay attention to, after you click play on the link at the bottom you will understand why!!

-The album sounds like the album that could propel them the rest of the way to the top.
-They’re no strangers to melodies and hooks, but they’ve never crafted anything quite like this before.
-Combining the comparatively direct approach of The Way Of All Flesh with the more expansive atmospherics of last album Magma then throwing in a few complete curveballs, this is the most immediate yet surprising full-length they’ve produced to date.
+The album sounds like one that could propel them the rest of the way to the top.
+They’re no strangers to melodies and hooks, but they’ve never crafted anything like this.
+Combining the comparatively direct approach of The Way Of All Flesh with the more expansive atmospherics of the last album Magma then throwing in a few complete curveballs, this is the most immediate yet surprising full-length they’ve produced to date.

 Lyrically they’ve emerged from the introspection and meditations on mortality that characterized "Magma", turning back out to the world around them.
-Gojira have always addressed environmental themes and they return to them here.
-Despite the fact that mankind appears to be lurching towards disaster, though, the overall feeling is not despondency, or even rage.
-Instead there’s a sense of hope and positivity – an invocation of the power that still resides in both the individual and the collective as the planet faces an existential crisis.
+Gojira has always addressed environmental themes and they return to them here.
+Despite the fact that mankind appears to be lurching towards disaster, though, the overall feeling is not despair or even rage.
+Instead, there’s a sense of hope and positivity – an invocation of the power that still resides in the individual and the collective as the planet faces an existential crisis.

 This is an important album, not only because it extends Gojira’s palette and cements their place as one of metal’s most skilled and uncompromising bands.
 They’re also one of the most inspiring as they call for strength, for action and above all for fortitude.